danzlkor/continuous-bench/README.md

 These notebooks:

-1. Load the trained change models. **As part of the paper, we currently have two models we have already trainings**:
+1. Load the trained change models. **As part of the paper, we currently have two models we have already trained**:
    - Ex Vivo: `change_model_for_exvivo_data`
    - Simulation: `change_model_for_simulation_data`
 2. Load the data files.